 All uniforms must be clean, neat, wrinkle-free, well fitting, and of appropriate length.
-Students are required to purchase a wine scrub jacket, a wine scrub top, and a wine polo shirt with the ASU Edson College of Nursing and Health Innovation insignia through the approved vendor.
+Students are required to purchase a wine scrub jacket and a wine scrub top with the ASU Edson College of Nursing and Health Innovation insignia.
+Purchase of a wine polo shirt with the same insignia is optional.